Table Of Contents

 Netflix

-When you are everyone and their aunt’s favorite movie streaming service, you get to serve billions of hours of video to hundreds of millions of people every year.
+When you’re everyone and their aunt’s favorite movie streaming service, you get to serve billions of hours of video to hundreds of millions of people every year.

 Netflix needs to constantly encode millions of video hours from publishers before it can stream them to users.
-The streaming service needs the video encoded into 60 different parallel streams.
+The streaming service requires the video to be encoded into 60 separate parallel streams.

 How it works: